-But if your parents plan to sell the house to you for under market value, they will essentially "gift you" the rest of the property.
-For example, your parents' house is worth £200,000 and they sell it to you for £150,000.
-This means they are gifting you £50,000.
+If your parents plan to sell their house to you for under market value, they will essentially gift the rest of the property to you.
+For example, if your parents' house is worth £200,000 and they sell it to you for £150,000, this means they are gifting you £50,000.

 In addition, even though your parents may own their home, there may be some homes that cannot be gifted because of restrictions, such as retirement homes.
-Your lawyer will advise you on any restrictions when they check the title to the property.
+Your Conveyancing Solicitor will advise you of any restrictions when they check the title to the property.

-With any transaction you should be aware of tax implications for both you and your parents.
-There may be Inheritance Tax (IHT) and Capital Gains Tax to take into consideration, together with Stamp Duty Land Tax.
-You should also be aware that if you are purchasing your parents' property and the consideration is over the current Stamp Duty Land Tax threshold, and the property is not going to be your main residence, you will pay the increased Stamp Duty Land Tax as the property will be classed as an investment/second home.
+With any property transaction you should be aware of the tax implications for both you and your parents.
+There may be Inheritance Tax and Capital Gains Tax to take into consideration, together with Stamp Duty Land Tax.
+You should also bear in mind that if the property is not going to be your main residence you could be liable for increased Stamp Duty Land Tax, as the property will be classed as an investment/second home.